Shaeyi-lu/MLProject/README.md

 This project is focused on creating a song recommendation system for a series of basic everyday activities for various listening styles.
 The goal is to provide a personalized music experience for users and all activities they may do.

+Two approaches are used - supervised and unsupervised learning in order to power the content based recommendation system.
+Models are seperated along with connecting datasets.

 ## How to Use

 Clone the repo in your local desktop.